bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 use brain H

 ### Well, it had play
 You went down.
-It was bad.
+Contract was terrible.

 ### Cold
 Describing to your partner how obvious it was to make it.